northeastern-rc/rc-public-documentation/docs/source/hardware/scavenger.rst

 Introduction
 ===================
-‘Scavenger’ is a new partition on Discovery that allows the research community to use private resources on the cluster when they are idle.
-‘Scavenger’ has hardware not otherwise available to the general research community and, in time, will double the resources to which users have access.
+‘Scavenger’ is a new partition on Discovery that allows the research community to use resources associated with a private partition on the cluster when they are idle.
+‘Scavenger’ has hardware not otherwise available to the general research community and, in time, will double the resources accessible to users.

 When to use Scavenger
 ===================

-From best to least-good case scenarios:
+From most to least-recommended scenarios:

 1. Code that can be check-pointed
 2. Jobs that fit on a single node